Sealegs Sets Multiple Records in Malaysia

 Sealegs co-founder and CEO, David McKee Wright, who was in Langkawi to meet the arriving fleet, said “the significant gathering of Sealegs here reminds me of the Onetangi Beach Races held each year in New Zealand with record numbers of recreational Sealegs in attendance.
 The similarities to that event are as significant as the differences - which aptly demonstrate the wide range of uses for Sealegs amphibious technology".

-"The completion of this journey is further proof that Sealegs amphibious craft are perfectly suited to responding to emergency situations in Malaysia and abroad, and we look forward to working with APM in the future to ensure they have all they need to maintain and grow this high-capability fleet”.
+"The completion of this journey is further proof that Sealegs amphibious boats are perfectly suited to responding to emergency situations in Malaysia and abroad, and we look forward to working with APM in the future to ensure they have all they need to maintain and grow this high-capability fleet”.

 A welcome ceremony was held on Langkawi today to celebrate the record setting arrival of more than 130 personnel.
 During his speech, APM official Datuk Seri Eizlan Yusof noted that the trip confronted them with “a variety of obstacles and challenges including hot, rainy, and turbulent seas but was ultimately worth the recognition”.